2026 Price Guide · Greater Toronto Area

 Xeomin

-Averages based on verified pricing from SkinDay's GTA clinic dataset.
+Averages based on verified pricing from SkinDay's GTA clinic dataset, with Dysport normalized to Botox-equivalent units.
 Letybo sample size is small — interpret with caution.

 What to expect at each price range